April 2016 – March 2018

 - Partner NGOs

 - Volunteers (Russian and expat)

-Staff: We will ensure we have a high quality, competent and motivated staff team responding to the changing needs of a growing organisation.
-We will aim where possible to recruit Russian staff – whilst acknowledging that as a UK registered NGO, some posts will need to remain in the UK.
+Staff: We will ensure we have a high quality, competent and motivated staff team responding to the changing needs of the organisation.
+We will aim where possible to support Russian staff and volunteers, in partnership organisations to provide the service – whilst acknowledging that as a UK registered NGO, paid staff posts and governence will need to remain in the UK.

 Volunteers: We value the work of our volunteers.
 Where possible we will aim to work with qualified volunteers such as therapists, fundraisers and university students.
-We will establish a programme for sending suitably qualified volunteers to Russia on a regular basis and will seek to replicate our university volunteer programme in other parts of Russia.
+We will re-establish our programme for sending suitably qualified volunteers to Russia and neighbouring countries and will seek to replicate our university volunteer programme if possible.

-Training and development: We aim to provide on-going training and professional development for all our staff, trustees and volunteers.
+Training and development: We aim to provide on-going training and professional development for all our staff, trustees, partnership organisations and volunteers.

 - Govern and manage the organisation wisely, through a well supported and effective board, with a clear understanding of what we are trying to achieve

 - Monitor our results, outcomes and impact

 - Monitor the external environment to asses opportunities and threats